Lidocaine for Premature Ejaculation: How to Use It Safely

 Use a condom.
 If you don’t already, try wearing condoms during sex to desensitize your penis further.

 Therapy.
-Premature ejaculation has many psychological causes.
-Therapy can help get to the root of the problem if factors like performance anxiety, depression or relationship problems are contributing to PE.
-We offer therapy online as part of our range of mental health services, so you can connect with a healthcare professional from home.
+Premature ejaculation can have many psychological causes.
+Therapy can help get to the root of the problem if factors like performance anxiety, depression, or relationship problems are contributing to PE.

 PE medication.
 Premature ejaculation pills include off-label antidepressants and ED medication.
-Some of the most common are SSRIs like sertraline (the active ingredient in Zoloft®), paroxetine (Paxil®) and fluoxetine (Prozac®) and PDE5 inhibitors like sildenafil (Viagra®).
-Check out our guide to sertraline for PE to learn more about this treatment option.
+Some of the most common are SSRIs like sertraline (the active ingredient in Zoloft®), paroxetine (Paxil®), and fluoxetine (Prozac®), and PDE5 inhibitors like sildenafil (Viagra).

 We’ve also covered home remedies for premature ejaculation to try.